kdakan/React-React-Router-and-Redux/README.md

     setState({name: e.target.value});
   }
   ```
-* Instead of binding an input to a state property, we can also use the input value creating a ref field, assigning this ref field to the input and use the input value through the ref.
+* Instead of binding an input's value to a state property, we can also use the input value through its ref, by creating a ref field, assigning this ref field to the input and use the input value through this ref field.
 * To use a rendered DOM element inside an event handler function, we can create a ref in the constructor, like
   ```jsx
   this.nameInput = React.createRef();